ohcnetwork/coronasafe.in/action/i-am-infected.md

 ---
 description: >-
-  Follow these steps if you think you have been infected with the novel Coronavirus
+  If you are sick with COVID-19 or suspect you are infected with the virus that causes COVID-19, follow the steps below to help prevent the disease from spreading to people in your home and community.
 ---

 # I am Infected

-If you are sick with COVID-19 or suspect you are infected with the virus that causes COVID-19, follow the steps below to help prevent the disease from spreading to people in your home and community.

 ## Stay home except to get medical care